foss-for-synopsys-dwc-arc-processors/embarc_mli/README.md

 ### `TCF_FILE`
 **Description**: Tool configuration file (TCF) file path.

 The TCF file defines ARC target processor hardware configuration.
-[`./hw`](/hw) directory contains several TCF files for evaluation, or you can supply your own TCF that aligns with your hardware configuration.
+You can supply your own TCF that aligns with your hardware configuration.
+If you don't have a specific tcf file, you can use the _tcfgen_ util delivered with MetaWare Development tools.
+Basic _vpx5_integer_full_ template delivered with MetaWare Development tools might be a good starting point.
+The _tcfgen_ tool is documented in Linker and Utils guide which is also delivered with MetaWare Development tools.
 This option is mandatory for ARC platform and must not be set for x86 host emulation.

 **Syntax**: `TCF_FILE=<tcf-file>`
 **Values**: one of two options: